 The Alcohol Drug Education Class facilitated by ADAP is eight hours of instruction which meets the requirements for Alcohol Information School required by court orders.
-For more information, call 620-341-5222 or e-mail lbays@emporia.edu.
+For more information, call 620-341-5222 and ask for the ADAP Program Coordinator.

 Nationally Recognized Speakers: Programs focusing many presentations on dialogue associated with healthy relationships, Upstander intervention techniques, and the development of culture based on safety and respect, are facilitated each semester.